zhengjunyao-work/arc24/docs/05_Solution_Summary.md

 If we train a model to do tasks that require a good representation of the data, it's likely that the model will internally develop the required representation.

-My insight is that we can use the ARC problems in many different ways to learn that representation, not just in the original proposed task that asks to generate the output for an image given a few input-output pairs.
+My insight was that we could use the ARC problems in many different ways to learn that representation, not just in the original proposed task that asks to generate the output for an image given a few input-output pairs.

 ### Omni-ARC: Training a single model to do multiple ARC-related tasks